coecms/cms-wiki/Wiki/how-to/adding_a_new_task_to_cylc.md

+# Adding a new task to a rose suite

 ## Issue
-In this example, we want to add an additional task before every instance of the coupler to update the sea surface temperature ancillary file.
+In this example, we want to add an additional task to an ACCESS-CM2 run, to be executed before every instance of the coupler to update the sea surface temperature ancillary file.

 ## Step 0: Make a copy of the ACCESS-CM2 suite
 Run this command on accessdev to make a copy of the **ACCESS-CM2** suite: